Insurance Coverage for Your International Move

 International Cargo Insurance Options

-Here are some types of coverage many companies do offer (names may vary), but you also may want to contact a third-party provider to weigh your options:
+Here are some sorts of coverage that a lot of firms offer (the titles may be different), but you might also want to call a third-party provider to see what your alternatives are:

 Legal liability